wasabigeek/blog/content/blog/my-learning-workflow-for-2022/index.md

 ### Zettelkasten

-This is a [system of note-taking](https://en.wikipedia.org/wiki/Zettelkasten) that is often mentioned together with Niklas Luhmann, who had a massive knowledge base ([90,000 index cards](<https://en.wikipedia.org/wiki/Niklas_Luhmann#Note-taking_system_(Zettelkasten)>)) and credited the system for helping him write profilically.
+This is a [system of note-taking](https://en.wikipedia.org/wiki/Zettelkasten) that is often mentioned together with Niklas Luhmann, who had a massive knowledge base ([90,000 index cards](<https://en.wikipedia.org/wiki/Niklas_Luhmann#Note-taking_system_(Zettelkasten)>)) and credited the system for helping him write prolifically.
 He wrote more than 70 books and nearly 400 scholarly articles!

 After multiple failed attempts at starting a hierarchical knowledge base, I've found this approach _freeing_.
 Previously, I often got stymied by categorisation - what title should I give this note so it's searchable?
 Which folder should it go into?
 Should I be using a tag instead?